joshleh/isr-drone-deployment-trade-study/docs/04_results_summary.md

 - Total operational cost scales linearly with fleet size and is independent of deployment strategy in the baseline model.
 - As a result, differences in coverage and persistence represent operational tradeoffs rather than cost artifacts.

+Utilization remained at 100% across all scenarios under baseline assumptions, indicating that observed differences in coverage and persistence are driven by deployment strategy rather than availability or endurance constraints.

 ---

 ### 5. Key Insights